scionproto/scion/doc/tutorials/registry.rst

    :width: 100 %
    :figwidth: 100 %

-Once your organization’s details have been checked and approved by the SCION Association, you will receive an email notification and your Organization application will now show as approved.
+Once your organization’s details have been checked and approved by the SCION Association, you will receive an email notification and your organization application will now show as approved.

 .. figure:: registry/org-approved.png
    :width: 100 %